 There was a short time in my life, between 1994 – 1996, where going to ‘parties’ meant going to a warehouse, a desert or someone’s home — any place that was filled with ecstasy and loud electronic music.
 The ‘parties’ would be promoted via flyers, and the locations would be kept secret until the last moment.
 Most of these ‘parties’ wouldn’t start until almost midnight and would relocate to a park or some other ‘chill’ spot once the sun came up.
 To question whether the main draw was the music or the drugs is to question the chicken before the egg.
 My guess is that neither the music nor the drugs would have been very good without the other.
 These glow-in-the-dark gatherings were not a lifestyle for me.
-I would have much rather be at an all-age punk rock show, but somehow I found myself in this scene; a scene that rose up from the underground via promotion companies like Playskool and Insomniac Events.
+I would have much rather been at an all-age punk rock show, but somehow I found myself in this scene; a scene that rose up from the underground via promotion companies like Playskool and Insomniac Events.
 By the time I stopped attending, people would purchase tickets to parties like Narnia and Nocturnal Wonderland months ahead of time.
-They moved from secret locations to corporate event centers.
+They relocated from secret locations to corporate event centers.
 There were ‘safe’ booths to test your drugs.
 There were paramedics on standby.
 The whole thing became a sterile parody of the parties that came before.

 Then, in 2001, we rented a house in Ibiza, Spain.
 Some would say the scene on that Baleric island had been long dead by the turn of the century, but the thousands of revelers at Amnesia, Pacha and Space provided a strong argument against that statement.
 Now those clubs are showing up again, in publications such as Spin and Rolling Stone, alongside articles about Burning Man and DJs who are worth millions of dollars based on nothing more than making people shake their asses.
 To say electronic music is making a huge comeback would be to say there was a time in the past when it was ever this big.
 I would argue that’s not true.
 Ibiza was a scene way back when, but most of those outside of Europe had never heard of it.
 Raves and parties became corporate events, but these would measure in the hundreds to thousands of attendees, nowhere near the 345,000 who showed up in Vegas for 2012’s Electric Daisy Carnival.